Introduction

 Running the script

-After building and deploying, we can simply run start_ior from the node to run the benchmark.
+We can now simply run start_ior from the node to run the benchmark.

 start_ior